rchiechi/fipshift/README.md

 Edit that file to set the server, user, password, etc.
 Note that the stream will not start until the delay time has passed.

+You can send `SIGHUP` to kill the file buffer, but leave the stream going until it streams the entire buffer.

 # requirements
 [python-shout](https://pypi.org/project/python-shout/)